cozymantis/human-parser-comfyui-node/README.md

 ### Pascal Parser

-- ascal Person Part is a tiny single person human parsing dataset with 3000+ images.
+- Pascal Person Part is a tiny single person human parsing dataset with 3000+ images.
 This dataset focus more on body parts segmentation.
 - mIoU on Pascal-Person-Part validation: 71.46 %
 - The Pascal parser can detect the following categories: